Rejection guides

 App Store Rejection Guides

-One more number worth knowing — about 85% of appeals are denied.
+One more number worth knowing — appeals are commonly reported to fail about 85% of the time.
 In almost every case, fixing the issue and resubmitting is faster than arguing.
 These guides show you exactly what to fix for each guideline.

 Guideline 2.1